-Most people — especially those brought up in the West — have been conditioned to believe that so-called romantic love is the most important pursuit in life and that only the ones who’ve found it are fulfilled.
+Most people — especially those brought up in the West — have been conditioned to believe that so-called romantic love is the most important pursuit in life and that only the ones who’ve found it are truly happy and fulfilled.

 From the tender age of one or two, we are told of fairy tales that end with two people of the opposite sex living “happily ever after”.
 As we age, novels, magazines, pop songs, television, Hollywood scripts, and self-help workshops reinforce the idea that romantic love is the ideal form of love.

 As we are, we feel emotionally empty — something is lacking within our psyche that needs to be filled, yet we can’t do that on our own.
-Only another person can do it, and unless we are lucky enough to connect with him or her, we won’t ever discover pure joy and lasting contentment.
+Only someone else can do it, and unless we are lucky enough to connect with that person, we won’t ever discover pure joy and lasting contentment.

 The belief that we’re not complete as we are and that we need someone else to fill in our sense of existential emptiness isn’t a modern one.
-In fact, it’s ancient.
+In fact, it goes back to ancient times.

 Image credit: Tom Stockmann

 If taken literally, Aristophanes’s recount is total nonsense, yet metaphorically it shows the central role that romantic love plays in our lives: We are in an endless search for that “special someone” — the soulmate — the universe created just for us, and we are willing to give up anything to “lose ourselves” in his or her embrace.

 The moment we fall in love, the world turns into a magical place.
 Suddenly, life becomes more beautiful, adventurous, meaningful… in short, life becomes worth-living again.
 The only problem is that, having experienced the emotional high of romantic love, we want more of it, yet no matter how much of it we get, our thirst for it is never quenched.